firasuke/DOTSLASHLINUX/content/post/2017-09-08-The-Linux-Kernel-Configuration-Guide-Part-9.md

 Choice:     built-in [*]

-Reason:     You can safely exclude this option if you don't need it.

-            This option is quite controversial as many suggest including, while others are against that as they see no point in running 32-bit programs anyways.

-            I recommend that you include this option if you're planning on running 32-bit programs.
+Reason:     It's highly recommended that you include this option in your kernel
+            if you're planning on running 32-bit programs.
 ```